Memory:

 Storage:

 Long-term data storage and access are made possible by storage.
-Nothing changes and the data stays the same on the hard drive; everything is pulled off into the main memory.
-Your operating system, apps, and files can all be accessed and stored on storage for an endless amount of time.
+Nothing changes, and the data stays the same on the hard drive; everything is pulled off into the main memory.
+Your operating system, apps, and files can all be accessed and stored in storage for an endless amount of time.

 For Example: